DabeetDas/week_1/README.md

 - **Computation**:
   - Euclidean: `sqrt(Gx² + Gy²)`
   - Approximate: `|Gx| + |Gy|`
-- **Visualization**: Subplots show both Sobel results and the original image.
+- **Plots**: I have plotted the results of both the approaches above.

 ### 2. Scharr Edge Detection
-- **Filters**: Modified Gx and Gy for improved sensitivity and noise resistance.
+- **Filters**: Modified Gx and Gy according to the Scharr edge detection kernel.
 - **Computation**: Same Euclidean formula as Sobel.
 - **Visualization**: Side-by-side display of original and processed image.